Did you know that websites with a blog have tend to have 434% more indexed pages?

 Yes, creating a piece of content from scratch may take some time, and to best utilise this, consider syndication.
 The one network in particular that has been the most successful with syndication is LinkedIn.

-I have over 350 articles on LinkedIn Pulse, and have over 19,000 content followers.
+I have over 350 articles on LinkedIn Pulse documenting many different aspects of digital transformation, and have over 19,000 content followers.
 LinkedIn Pulse has been an amazing traffic and revenue driver for me, especially over the last five years.

 It’s taken me ten years to mould my personal writing style so that I can stay consistent with the content I share.
 LinkedIn Pulse is a great place for me to engage with my audience whilst also increasing my presence as a thought leader and it can do the same for you too.